New Shapes

-"New Shapes" is a song by English singer and songwriter Charli XCX, featuring French singer Christine and the Queens and American singer Caroline Polachek.
+"New Shapes" is a song by British singer Charli XCX, featuring French singer Christine and the Queens and American singer Caroline Polachek.
 It was released on 4 November 2021 as the second single from XCX's fifth studio album, Crash (2022).
 The song has been described as an '80s-inspired synth-pop, indie pop, and electro-funk track.

 Background

-"New Shapes" was written by Charli XCX, Christine and the Queens, Caroline Polachek, Noonie Bao, Linus Wiklund and Deaton Chris Anthony, with the latter two also handling the production duties.
+"New Shapes" was written by Charli XCX, Christine and the Queens, Caroline Polachek, Noonie Bao, Linus Wiklund and Deaton Chris Anthony, and the latter two also handled the production duties.
 It marks the second collaborative effort between both XCX and Christine, and XCX and Polachek.
 The former pairing made the 2019 single "Gone", while the latter created the track "Tears" from the 2017 mixtape Pop 2.
 Christine and Polachek, meanwhile, had previously worked together on the song "La vita nuova" in 2020.
 The single was described as '80s-influenced and "synth-heavy", with lyrics "lamenting (...) inability to truly let (...) significant others in, instead pushing them away, rejecting true love and embracing freedom".
 The track was released on 4 November 2021, with Charli XCX simultaneously announcing the title and cover of her album Crash, as well as the 2022 concert tour.
 The song was also previously teased during a live performance earlier in 2021, alongside another unreleased track.